International Medical Center (Egypt)

 The International Medical Center (IMC) is Military hospital in El Shorouk city, Cairo Governorate, Egypt.
 The IMC is one of the largest tertiary health care hospitals in the Middle East.
-The IMC is part of the medical authority in the Egyptian Armed Forces.
+The IMC is part of the Armed Forces Medical Service Department in the Egyptian Armed Forces.
 The IMC, is an Egyptian hospital with a wide range of services provided by a high standard team.
 It is situated in El Shorouk city in Cairo - Ismailia Desert Road at km 42. away from city pollution.
-IMC was established by the Egyptian Armed Forces with American expertise and cooperation from the US Army Corps of Engineers.
+The IMC was established by the Egyptian Armed Forces with American expertise and cooperation from the US Army Corps of Engineers.

 History

-It started to work in 2005.
+It started operating in 2005.
 The IMC hospital has 800 Beds, 63 ICU Beds and 24 Operating Rooms.
 IMC is adapting to an International standard of patient care, not for profit, utilizing Egyptian and American patient care team management.

 IMC Provides health care services in Egypt to local and international patients.